All Episodes

 Of course.

-The young and the old.
+The younger and the old.

-And then when we went further to the federal level and I petitioned the Agency for Toxic Substances and Disease Registry to do a public health survey They were being told by our state agency that they had it under control.
+And then when we went further to the federal level and I petitioned the Agency for Toxic Substances and Disease Registry to do a public health survey, they were being told by our state agency that they had it under control.

 Finally, four years later, 80 deaths and many sick, we finally got the Region 9 director to come down and listen to this.